OliverHeilmann/ROS-Publish-Subscriber-Client-Server/Readme.md

 cd devel

-# this displays contents of a file (not necessary but a useful command)
+#this displays contents of a file (not necessary but a useful command)
 cat setup.sh

+#check everything is working, run the following in separate terminals
+sh testWorks.sh
 ```

-User should run the shell scripts contained in the following folders to run the programs. __NOTE: YOU WILL HAVE TO CHANGE THE SOURCE PATHS TO YOUR WORKING DIRECTORY__:
+User should run the shell scripts contained in the following folders to run the programs. __NOTE: YOU WILL HAVE TO CHANGE THE SOURCE PATHS TO YOUR WORKING DIRECTORY__s:
 1) async: runMe.sh
 2) sync: runMe.sh
 3) serverWithPub: runMe.sh